SatoryKono/ChEMBL_data_acquisition/docs/USAGE_EN.md

-keep the JSON file accessible to the runner or adjust the location by setting `CHEMBL_DA_MOLECULE_CATALOG_CACHE` (alias for `CHEMBL_DA__SOURCES__CHEMBL__MOLECULE_CATALOG__CACHE_PATH`) or editing `config.yaml`.【F:config.yaml†L25-L33】【F:library/config.py†L487-L551】
+keep the JSON file accessible to the runner or adjust the location by setting `CHEMBL_DA_MOLECULE_CATALOG_CACHE` (alias for `CHEMBL_DA__SOURCES__CHEMBL__MOLECULE_CATALOG__CACHE_PATH`) or editing `config.yaml`.

 Use `library.molecule_catalog.load_parent_catalog` in a short Python snippet to initialise or refresh the file before executing the pipeline.
-The helper reuses the cached mapping when present and fetches the latest relationships from the ChEMBL API otherwise.【F:library/molecule_catalog.py†L43-L136】
+The helper reuses the cached mapping when present and fetches the latest relationships from the ChEMBL API otherwise.

 ### Salt and catalogue enrichment